FCHXWH823/LLM4ChipDesign/README.md

 ---

-## C2HLSC: Leveraging Large Language Models to Bridge the Software-to-Hardware Design Gap
+## C2HLSC: Use LLM to Bridge the Software-to-Hardware Design Gap
 **Introduction:**
 We present a case study using an LLM to rewrite C code for NIST 800-22 randomness tests, a QuickSort algorithm, and AES-128 into HLS-synthesizable C. The LLM iteratively transforms the C code guided by the system prompt and tool's feedback, implementing functions like streaming data and hardware-specific signals.
 With the hindsight obtained from the case study, we implement a fully automated framework to refactor C code into HLS-compatible formats using LLMs.
 To tackle complex designs, we implement a preprocessing step that breaks down the hierarchy in order to approach the problem in a divide-and-conquer bottom-up way.